Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Defend-it Legal Services

 Payable Upon Demand

-Demand notes are promissory notes without a specific due date as such a note becomes due upon demand of payment.
+Demand notes are a type of promissory note but differ whereas a demand note lacks a specified due date and instead becomes due upon request of payment.

 Summary Comment